opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/migrate-from-promtail-to-grafana-alloy.md

 ## Why Migrate to Grafana Alloy?

 Grafana Alloy replaces Promtail as the actively maintained log collection agent and offers significant advantages beyond simple log collection.
 As a unified telemetry collector, Alloy natively supports logs, metrics, traces, and profiles, allowing you to consolidate multiple specialized collectors into a single agent per node.
-The component-based architecture provides flexibility to adapt to changing requirements, while enterprise-grade features like clustering, GitOps support, and advanced debugging capabilities ensure production readiness.
+Its component-based architecture provides flexibility to adapt to changing requirements, while enterprise-grade features like clustering, GitOps support, and advanced debugging capabilities ensure production readiness.

 ## Prerequisites